PierreDurrr/TPDBCollectionMaker-docker/README.md

 Docker version of this script https://github.com/CollinHeist/TPDbCollectionMaker

-This version include a watchdog service that's looking for any in.html file in the /app/data folder and automatically output the result of the command to a ready to use .yml file
+This version include a flask webui and a watchdog service that's looking for any in.html file in the /app/data folder and automatically output the result of the command to a ready to use .yml file.

-* **Output not working yet**
+* **Working but code is probably still crappy**
+* **Maybe more to come.**

-docker build --no-cache -t tppp . && docker run -p 5432:5432 tppp
+docker build --no-cache -t tpdbcm . && docker run -p 5432:5432 tpdbcm